Im-Tarun/rideEase/readme.md

 4. **Running the Application**
    - **Development Mode:**
       - Run the backend using:
        ```
        npm run dev
        ```
       - Run the frontend using:
        ```
+       cd frontend
        npm run dev
        ```
    - **Production Mode:**